ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

 intro: This guide walks you through writing a simple GraphQL service to serve a dummy dataset related to COVID-19.
 ---

->**Info:** Due to the batteries-included nature of the Ballerina language, there is no need to add any third-party libraries to implement the GraphQL API.
+>**Info:** Due to the batteries-included nature of the Ballerina language, there is no need to add third-party libraries to implement the GraphQL API.
 The Ballerina library itself is adequate.

 ## Set up the prerequisites